Endo at the Rotunda | High-up, high-end sushi in White City

 The place has a stripped-back, classically Japanese aesthetic, with pale wood counters gazed down upon by a huge, impressive lighting installation, which features bulbs suspended between huge, billowing layers of thin white paper that seem to ripple out across the ceiling – much like the clouds you’re figuratively sitting in.
 Speaking of which, almost all of those two dozen seats look out over the cityscape through floor-to-ceiling windows.

 Of course, your view will be slightly obstructed by the masterful sushi chef skilfully chopping raw swimmers a few inches from your plate.
 For dinner you’ll get the omakase; a 15/18 course tasting menu that’s tailored to your own tastes, and showcases the best things they’re serving that particular day.

 At lunch, if you fancy going rogue and ordering à la carte, then your options range from the likes of otoro tuna belly ‘tacos’ with signature caviar; spider crab with truffle; three types of tuna with signature seaweed; grilled ‘Wagyu’ beef; vegetable tempura; and looots more.

 There’s a cocktail menu too, of course.
 With only five drinks, it’s on the shorter side, but each is original, and they boast sushi-matching ingredients like Japanese green tea gin, barley spirit, and shiso leaf.

 Something tells us we won’t have heard the Endo of this place, not by a long way.

-NOTE: Endo at the Rotunda is open for dinner now, with lunch to follow soon.
+NOTE: Endo at the Rotunda is open for dinner Tues-Sat, and lunch on Fri & Sat.
 You can find out more, and make a reservation right HERE.

 Main Image : Light IQ